vincent-tunas/AI-Powered_Financial_Investment_Assistant/README.md

   when the 5-day sma crosses above the 20-day sma, it indicates a bullish market crossover and indicates a strong potential buy signal<br>
   When the 5-day sma crosses below the 20-day sma, it indicates a bearish market crossover and provides a sell signal<br>

-The purpose it to enable users to identify the trend reversals and see the momentum.
-The AI helps users with providing advice based on the Simple moving average, however it is still the user's choice whether to buy or sell the stocks.
-A short-term fall in the stock price or a bearish market can also be an opportunity to buy the stock in low price and wait for the stock price to increase.
-While an increase in the stock's market performance or a bullish market can also indicates the user to sell their stocks in order to gain profit.
-It is up to the user to make the decision on what to do with the information provided and they don't always have to follow the signals provided by the AI.

 **Volume breakout**: check the volume data of each day and calculate the 20-day average trading volume.<br>
 Check each day, if the current day's volume is 50% higher than the 20-day average volume, mark it as a volume breakout, a breakout indicates a strong market interest in the stock, which can lead to the price movements either going upwards or downwards.